wikimedia/mediawiki-extensions-MobileFrontend/README.md

 removed in the near future (hopefully).
 * maxImages - if a page has more than this number of image tags then the formatter will not run
 * maxHeadings - if a page has more than this number of heading tags then the formatter will not run
+* excludeNamespaces - disable the MobileFormatter for these namespaces.
+Article HTML for mobile will be the same as desktop.

 * Type: `Object`
 * Default: `{ headings: ['h1', 'h2', 'h3', 'h4', 'h5', 'h6'], maxImages: 1000, maxHeadings: 4000 }`